 2. The Wide Selection of Greek Herbs & Spices

 Greek herbs and spices - credits: www.thegreekfood.com

 Herbs and spices are guaranteed to be found in all Greek kitchens: oregano (rigani), bay leaves (danfofila), thyme (thimari) are certain staples that are present in almost all traditional Greek dishes.
-Spices such as cinnamon (kanela), pepper (piperi) and saffron were brought to Greece from India by the world famous conqueror Alexander the Great, and have been ingrained in Greek cuisine ever since.
+Spices such as cinnamon (kanela), pepper (piperi) and saffron were brought to Greece from India by the world-famous conqueror Alexander the Great, and have been ingrained in Greek cuisine ever since.
 That being said, there is a special street in Athens that you will visit on this tour which is dedicated just to herbs and spices.
-Athens most spicy street is alive and kicking every day with lines and lines of people waiting to buy the best quality spices available in the city (you can literally smell the spices before you see them!).
+Athens' most spicy street is alive and kicking every day with lines and lines of people waiting to buy the best quality spices available in the city; you can literally smell the spices before you even get to see them!

 3. Is it Greek coffee or Turkish coffee?